Stats Show mCommerce Continues to Increase Both Profits and Risks

 The Implications of Fraud

-Generally, merchants chose one of three forms of ID authentication.
+Generally, merchants choose one of three forms of ID authentication:

 - Request something the consumer creates (like a fingerprint)

 Check to see if the device has been used to successfully complete a previous transaction.
 Also, check to see if the device has been used previously for fraud.

 Identify the device (mobile, landline, VoIP, etc.) associated with the telephone number listed with the transaction.
 Some devices are more inclined to fraud.

 Consult Mobile Geolocation

 Consult the mobile geolocation information.
 Does the current location match the AVS data entered for the transaction?